 2ST Theater Announces The 2022 Judith Champion New Voices Reading Series

-The readings are free and available to Second Stage subscribers and donors beginning December 14.
+Tickets will be made available to the general public beginning January 7, 2022.

-Second Stage Theater continues its commitment to nurturing American Playwrights with THE 2022 JUDITH CHAMPION NEW VOICES READING SERIES, which supports early career playwrights with one-night-only professionally produced readings for Second Stage subscribers, donors, and general audiences.
+Second Stage Theater is continuing its commitment to nurturing American Playwrights with THE 2022 JUDITH CHAMPION NEW VOICES READING SERIES, which supports early career playwrights with one-night-only professionally produced readings for Second Stage subscribers, donors, and general audiences.

 THE 2022 JUDITH CHAMPION NEW VOICES READING SERIES will kick off with Toros by Danny Tejera, directed by David Mendizábal, on January 18, 2022, followed by The Sensational Sea Mink-ettes by Vivian J.O.
 Barnes, directed by Cristina Angeles, on January 24, and will conclude with Yellow Dream$ by Susan Xu, directed by May Adrales on January 31.